 Back to School: The Importance of First-Day Traditions

 Even if you are sad to see the summer go, there’s no denying the excitement a new school year brings.
 Get your kids, and yourself, motivated for a fresh start this year and build lasting memories by starting back-to-school traditions you can repeat each year.
-Remember to keep it simple because the tradition itself doesn’t matter as much as the goal of easing children’s transition back to school with a special memory.
-To help parents create traditions that are just right for their family, we reached out to see what traditions others have already established, and got some great answers:
+Remember to keep it simple because the tradition itself doesn’t matter as much as connecting going back to school with a special memory for your child to ease the transition from summer to school.

 Do you have a back-to-school tradition?
 Share it in the comments or on Facebook.